CodeWithMe Help

 Note that the lobby server only supports the 384-bit ECDSA keys.

-For the infomation on how to set up a key, see Generate a key for the lobby server.
+For the information on how to set up a key, see Generate keys.

 -jwtKeyFile